scylladb/cpp-rust-driver/docs/source/topics/index.md

 application should create a single session object per keyspace.
 A session object is designed to be created once, reused, and shared by multiple threads within the application.
 The throughput of a session can be scaled by increasing the number of I/O threads.
-An I/O thread is used to handle reading and writing query request data to and from Cassandra/Scylla.
+An I/O thread is used to drive the inner driver machinery, which among others sends requests to Cassandra/Scylla and handle responses.
 The number of I/O threads defaults to one per CPU core, but it can be configured using [`cass_cluster_set_num_threads_io()`].
-It’s generally better to create a single session with more I/O threads than multiple sessions with a smaller number of I/O threads.
+It’s generally much better to create a single session with more I/O threads than multiple sessions with a smaller number of I/O threads, especially that a session is a heavyweight object - it keeps the connection pool and up-to-date cluster metadata.

 ### Asynchronous I/O

-Each I/O thread maintains a number of connections for each node in the cluster.
+Each session maintains a number of connections for each node in the cluster.
 This number can be controlled by `cass_cluster_set_core_connections_per_host()`.
-In case of ScyllaDB this number is additionally rounded up to the number of shards on the node.
+In case of ScyllaDB, it is possible to specify a number of connection per **shard** instead of a node by calling `cass_cluster_set_core_connections_per_shard()`, which is the recommended way to configure the driver for ScyllaDB.

 Each of those connections can handle several simultaneous requests using pipelining.
-Asynchronous I/O and pipelining together allow each connection to handle several (up to 32k with protocol v3/v4) in-flight requests concurrently.
+Asynchronous I/O and pipelining together allow each connection to handle several (up to 32k) in-flight requests concurrently.
 This significantly reduces the number of connections required to be open to ScyllaDB/Cassandra and allows the driver to batch requests destined for the same node.